joelek/multipass/readme.md

 It is important to understand the effects that this caching feature can have on certification automation, especially in conjunction with DNS delegation.

 Any domain is likely to have `A` or `AAAA` records with fairly high TTL values since the IP addresses rarely change if not ever.
-DNS servers that have queried the nameservers for a certain domain will have had cached the records and are likely to consider them valid for some additional time.
+DNS servers that have queried the nameservers for a certain domain will have the records cached and are likely to consider them valid for some additional time.

 When Multipass provisions `TXT` records during the certification process, it is dependent on the certificate authority being able to query and receive the records properly.
 The certificate authority should query the authoritative nameservers directly and not send its queries through an intermediary.
 This in order to avoid issues associated with caching.